webplatform/docs/guides/html_structural_elements/index.md

 == A typical page structure ==

-Before you read any further, go and have a look at 5-10 of your favourite web sites.
+Before you read any further, go and have a look at 5-10 of your favourite websites.
 They will have vastly differing content, functionality, and look and feel, but they will all have common elements.
 There are very few sites that don't at least loosely follow the pattern of:

 * Header (or masthead) at the top of the page, usually containing the top level heading of the page, and/or a company logo.
-This is the big bold statement at the top of the page that says what the web site is, and who it belongs to.
+This is the big bold statement at the top of the page that says what the website is, and who it belongs to.
 * Main content column, which holds the main content of functionality you are here to use.
 * One or more sidebars, holding tributary content that is either related to that page's main content and changes as new pages are loaded (eg. related links), or is always relevant and persists across the whole site (eg. "your basket" information on an e-commerce site).
 * Navigation menu going across the page or down the page in a column.
 This is often put in a sidebar, or may form part of the header.
 * A footer that goes across the bottom of the site and contains secondary information such as copyright information and contact details.

 Lets visualise this a bit more with a specific example.
-The web site of [http://www.conquestofsteel.co.uk Conquest of Steel] (Chris Mills' band!) looks like so
+The website of [http://www.conquestofsteel.co.uk Conquest of Steel] (Chris Mills' band!) looks like so

 [[File:htmlstructure1.jpg]]

-Figure 1: A typical example web site.
+Figure 1: A typical example website.

 We could break this up into the sections we have just discussed, like so: